Quantum Commuting Circuits and Complexity of Ising Partition Functions: Preliminary

 where $m_{v_i}$ and $s _{i}$ are related via

-We used the facts that each measurement outcome $\{ m_{u_j} \}$ is randomly distributed with probability $1/2$, and the projection $\langle \theta _{j,0}|$ results in $D(\theta _j,S_j)$ (see Remark~\ref{remote-Z}).
+In the above, we used the facts that each measurement outcome $\{ m_{u_j} \}$ is randomly distributed with probability $1/2$, and the projection $\langle \theta _{j,0}|$ results in the commuting gate $D(\theta _j,S_j)$ (see Remark~\ref{remote-Z}).
 The above equality means that, regardless of the measurement outcomes $\{ m_{v_i} \}$ and $\{ m_{u_j}\}$, we can simulate {\sf IQP} by using {\sf MBIQP}.

 On the other hand, by using a random bit string $\{m_{u_j}\}$ with an equal probability 1/2 for each bit and $\{ s_{i}\}$ sampled from the {\sf IQP} circuit, we obtain $\{ m_{v_i} \equiv s_{i} \oplus _{u_j \in \mathcal{N}_{v_i}} m_{u_j} \}$ and $\{m_{u_j}\}$, which is equivalent to the output of {\sf MBIQP}. $\square$